Neurobehavioral Impacts of Medical Cannabis Use: An Observational Study

 Participants will complete a cognitive testing battery that includes measures of attention, learning, memory, problem-solving and executive function.

-- BehavioralTask-based fMRI measure of face-name learning
+- BehavioralTask-based fMRI measure of face-name and verbal learning

 Location